hamishwillee/mavlink-devguide/en/protocol/ftp.md

 Everything is run by the master (QGC in this case); the slave simply responds to packets in order as they arrive.
 There’s buffering in the server for a little overlap (two packets in the queue at a time).
 This is a tradeoff between memory and link latency which may need to be reconsidered at some point.

 The MAVLink receiver thread copies an incoming request verbatim from the MAVLink buffer into a request queue, and queues a low-priority work item to handle the packet.
 This avoids trying to do file I/O on the MAVLink receiver thread, as well as avoiding yet another worker thread.
-The worker is responsible for directly queueing replies, which are sent with the same sequence number as the request.
+The worker is responsible for directly queuing replies, which are sent with the same sequence number as the request.

 The implementation on PX4 only supports a single session.

-///// XXX HOW

-Implementation notes
-PX4 - Is a client.
-Always handles requests for opcodes from GCS.
-Then returns ack or nack.
-Protocol does not require client to request anything.

-MESSAGE RECEIVED
-MavlinkFTP::handle_message
-- receive message in server
-- check if is MAVLINK_MSG_ID_FILE_TRANSFER_PROTOCOL
-- if so, decode to a mavlink_file_transfer_protocol_t ftp_request
-- check if ftp_request.target_system in request matches this server
-- if so, pass request and sysid of source to _process_request()

-/// @brief Processes an FTP message void MavlinkFTP::_process_request(message, source sysid)
-- set stream_send false
-- set error code to none
-- check buffers for holding message exist [_ensure_buffers_exist()]
-- check payload  size is within max lenght
-- cast message payload into our Payload Header
-- Resend last reply (cached) if this is a resend request (ie if ACK/NAK was lost)
-  - This checks payload sequence number of this message is one more than last message

-- CASE switch to workout opcode we are handling.
-  - All opcodes are handled in separate functions that take payload and return a code.
-  - e.g. errorCode = _workRename(payload);
-  - The payload is updated correctly for the message to be returned (ACK)

-- We then iterate the sequence number [SEQUENCE number iterated at both ends every time a NEW message is sent].
-Ie If request is seq_number then response will be sent with seq_number+1, and next request will be seq_number+2 ....
-- If no error (ACK) then
-  - set payload respond opcode to ACK
-  - set payload req_opcode to the opcode from message we are responding to.
-  - Message already has whatever data from the "_workXX" function.
-- If error (NAK) then
-  - set payload respond opcode to ACK
-  - set payload req_opcode to the opcode from message we are responding to.
-[NOTE, duplicated work, should just do this once near payload->seq_number++;.]
-  - set payload size to 1 (for error code)
-  - Set error code based on error number (in this case, just exists) and write error code into zero'th data position.
-  - If error has error number then add that to second byte, and set data size of data to 2.

-- set _last_reply_valid=false (reset, as we are about to send a new message)

-- IF this is not being streamed (or if it is but there is an error) then
-- set the target system id based on the stored session
-- send the message reply using _reply()

-void MavlinkFTP::_reply(mavlink_file_transfer_protocol_t *ftp_req)
-- Take a copy of the last (N)ACK so it can be resent (only for small messages.)
-- Set arget network and component to zero (Not used)
-- Send the message.

-LOTS OF STUFF FOR HANDLING MESSAGE TYPES.

-QGC has state engine:     enum OperationState
-        {
-            kCOIdle,		// not doing anything
-            kCOAck,			// waiting for an Ack
-            kCOList,		// waiting for List response
-            kCOOpenRead,    // waiting for Open response followed by Read download kCOOpenBurst,   // waiting for Open response, followed by Burst download kCORead,		// waiting for Read response
-			kCOBurst,		// waiting for Burst response
-            kCOWrite,       // waiting for Write response
-            kCOCreate,      // waiting for Create response
-            kCOCreateDir,   // waiting for Create Directory response